meysam24zamani/allianz-project/README.md

   - **generate_mock_data.py**: Python script to generate mock data.
 - **main.py**: Main Python script for loading data into the database.
 - **data_vault.log**: Log file for recording events and errors during the data pipeline execution.
-- **requirements.txt**: List of dependencies required for the project, including:
+- **requirements.txt**: List of dependencies required for the project.
-  - Faker: For generating mock data.
-  - Pandas: For data manipulation and transformation.
-  - Psycopg2-binary: For interacting with PostgreSQL databases.
-  - PyYAML: For loading database connection details from YAML configuration files.
-  - Cryptography: For encryption and decryption of sensitive information.

 ## Dependencies